myatktun/myatktun.github.io/_sources/BackendEngineering.rst

     * reverse proxy server is also called front-end server or edge server
     * load balancer is reverse proxy, but not all reverse proxies are load balancers
     * TCP connection between client and destination, which is reverse proxy, and another TCP connection between reverse proxy and the actual destination
     * used for caching, load balancing, ingress, canary deployment, microservices
     * both from Layer 4 and 7, client only knows the reverse proxy as true final destination
-* proxy and reverse proxy can be used at the same time, but client will only know it as a proxy
-* not recommended to use proxy instead of VPN for anonymity, as VPN operates at Layer 3, and proxy operates at Layer 4 and above
-* HTTP proxy is the most popular

 Tunnel Proxy
 ------------